AlinaArakelyan/react-forms-dumbo-web-100719/README.md

 Keep in mind, **this is not the value we provided from state**.
 When we read `event.target.value`, we get whatever content is present when the event fired.
-In the case of our first input, that would be a combination of whatever `this.state.firstName` is equal to _plus_ **the last key stroke**.
+In the case of our first input, that would be a co mbination of whatever `this.state.firstName` is equal to _plus_ **the last key stroke**.
 If you pressed 's', `event.target.value` would equal "Johns".